 There’s really nothing wrong with this keyboard if you’re on the market for an entry-level digital piano, but since the AP-470 is in a slightly different category, I’d expect some kind of improvement over its lower-end counterparts.

-Compared to the competitors’ key actions, the AP-470’s is slightly nosier and feels a bit hard at the bottom (well, at least, I had that impression).
+Compared to the competitors’ key actions, the AP-470’s is slightly nosier and feels a bit hard at the bottom.

-Overall, this is a good action, but as I said I expected more from Casio at this price range.
+Overall, it’s a good action, but as I said I expected more from Casio at this price range.

 What’s interesting is that despite all that, Casio managed to make the AP-470 a worthwhile instrument by adding tons of features that you won’t find on other digital pianos in this price range.